iamvar/jetbrains_guide/sites/dotnet-guide/contents/tutorials/htmx-aspnetcore/real-world-shopping-cart/index.md

 But, did we learn everything about HTMX that there is?
 We absolutely did not; there's so much more to explore and learn about when working with HTMX.
 I recommend skimming through [the official HTMX documentation](https://htmx.org), [Hyperscript documentation](https://hyperscript.org) and joining [the HTMX community Discord](https://htmx.org/discord) to talk to other developers on their HTMX journey.

 Also, please reach out to me directly, [@buhakmeh](https://twitter.com/buhakmeh) if you have questions or need advice about HTMX, HTMX.NET, and ASP.NET Core.

-If you've enjoyed this content, please let me know on Twitter, and be sure to like and subscribe to JetBrainsTV.